Vermont’s Resident Canada Goose Season, Sept. 1-25

 The season will be open statewide with a daily bag limit of five Canada geese in the Connecticut River Zone and eight in the rest of Vermont.

-A second Canada goose hunting season for resident and migrant birds will be held October 10-November 8 with a daily bag limit of two Canada geese in the Lake Champlain and Interior Vermont Zones.
+A second Canada goose hunting season for resident and migrant birds will be held October 13-November 11 with a daily bag limit of one Canada goose in the Lake Champlain Zone and Interior Vermont Zone.

-In the Connecticut River Zone, the second Canada goose season will be October 6-November 8, and November 17-December 12 with a daily bag limit of two Canada geese.
+In the Connecticut River Zone, the second Canada goose season will be October 5-November 7, and November 24-December 19 with a daily bag limit of two Canada geese.

 A hunting license is required, and a waterfowl hunter 16 or older must carry current federal and Vermont duck stamps.
 Federal stamps are sold at post offices, federal refuges and on the U.S. Fish and Wildlife Service website https://www.fws.gov/birds/get-involved/duck-stamp.php.
 Vermont duck stamps can be added to your hunting license on Vermont Fish & Wildlife’s website (www.vtfishandwildlife.com) and through license agents.
 The hunter must sign the federal duck stamp.

-A printable copy of migratory bird hunting regulations can be downloaded from the Vermont Fish & Wildlife Department website (www.vtfishandwildlife.com) under “Hunt” – “Waterfowl.”
-A printed version also is available from license agents and post offices.
+A printable copy of migratory bird hunting regulations can be downloaded from the Vermont Fish and Wildlife website under “Hunt” – “Waterfowl.”
+A printed version will also be available from license agents and post offices.

 Media Contacts: David Sausville 802-324-4206; Mark Scott 802-777-4217